 After your daily inspection and pre-flight check, your wing may be launched with either the forward or reverse techniques.
-It is recommend to set the trimmers to the slowest (fully pulled) position for the inflation and launching proceedure.

 Forward Launch - Nil to Light winds

 When the wind is favourable, whilst gently holding the A risers, move forward positively.
 Your lines should become tight within one or two steps and the wing will immediately start to inflate.
 You should maintain a constant pressure on the risers until the wing is overhead.
 Do not pull down or push the risers forward excessively, or the leading edge will deform and possibly collapse making taking-off more difficult and potentially dangerous.